Here’s how to uninstall drivers on your Mac

 When you need drivers

 However, for lots of other types of hardware, like graphics tablets and game controllers, you may need to download and install software to allow them to run and configure them.
 And you’ll need to keep the drivers updated to ensure they keep working with new versions of macOS.
 When hardware manufacturers stop making a device or a version of a device, they will eventually stop updating the drivers, and they’ll become obsolete.
 Those are the drivers you are most likely to want to uninstall at some point.
+Keep on reading to find out how to remove drivers from Mac.

 Where are drivers installed on a Mac?

-Sometimes you need to get rid of the old driver before you install a new one.
+Sometimes, you need to get rid of the old driver before you install a new one.
 And you want to make sure that the old one is properly deleted.

 The location of the installed software varies.
 Some hardware will add a pane to System Settings from where you can configure the device.
 Other hardware puts a utility in the Applications folder that does a similar job.
 Typically, drivers will also put files in other folders in your user Library folder or the system Library folder.
 The folders in which they put files may include Application Support, LaunchAgents, and Preferences.